Tanishka987/MediMart/README.md

 - Tailwind CSS: Utility-first CSS framework for styling
 - Firebase: Backend-as-a-Service for authentication and database

-## Getting Started

-To get a local copy up and running, follow these steps.

 ### Prerequisites

 Make sure you have the following installed on your local machine: